 Migraine headaches are painful.
-Migraines can cause nausea, vomiting, sensitivity to light, and throbbing pain in the head.
+They can also cause nausea, vomiting, sensitivity to light, and throbbing pain in the head.
 People who experience migraines often rely on several types of treatment for relief.
 Over-the-counter and prescription medications are among the most popular treatments.

 However, too much of a good thing can be a bad thing.
 People who take headache medication too frequently may actually make their headaches worse and more common.
 Frequent use of headache medication can cause medication-overuse headache (MOH).
 MOH is also known as rebound headache.
 Eventually, these people may develop chronic migraines.

-Researchers aren’t entirely sure what causes a MOH.
-They do know what the trigger for MOH is, however.
+While the exact cause of MOH is not yet fully understood, researchers have identified the general pattern that leads to symptoms.
 Individuals with migraine headaches take medication to relieve the symptoms of a migraine.
 As headaches return, they take more medicine.
-Over time, the medicine stops being helpful and starts being harmful.
+Over time, the medicine stops being helpful and starts to become harmful.

 Doctors commonly prescribe one or more of these pain-relieving medications to treat migraines:

-- Opioid medications.
-Opioid medicines or narcotics, such as codeine, can be habit-forming.
+- Opioid medications: Opioid medicines or narcotics, such as codeine, can be habit-forming.
 Doctors often prescribe them as a last-resort treatment.
-(6)

-All of these medications can cause medication-overuse headaches if taken too frequently.
+All of these medications can cause MOH if taken too frequently.
 If you’re taking any of these medicines more than two days per week, ask your doctor for help finding a better treatment option.

-Your doctor will take into consideration both your physical symptoms and your medication use.
-Your doctor will try to rule out any other conditions that might cause your symptoms.
-He will likely check for an infection or a neurological disorder first.
+Your doctor will take into consideration both your physical symptoms and the medications you use.
+Your doctor will try to rule out any other conditions that might cause your symptoms, and will likely check for an infection or a neurological disorder first.

 Be honest with your doctor about your medicine use.
 If you underestimate how much medicine you take, you can delay a diagnosis.
 This can make your condition worse and possibly harder to treat.

-Diagnosing medication-overuse headaches is difficult.
+Diagnosing MOH is difficult.
 Many healthcare professionals and doctors are unfamiliar with this condition.
-That means they are often unable to recognize it in patients with frequent headaches and migraines.
-(3)
+That means that they are often unable to recognize it in patients with frequent headaches and migraines.

 The best way to treat chronic migraines caused by medication-overuse headaches is to stop taking the medicine.
 Reduce your use of these medicines and you may be able to slow the progression of frequent headaches and prevent chronic migraines.